hyosung11/Launch-School/Sprints/sprint_reviews.md

     * strain in right forearm - carpal tunnel mild case
     * short bouts of exhaustion that I need to acknowledge to take breaks
       * adjusted by timeout app to strict pomodoro process
-    * Minor and short bouts of anxiety about slower than anticipated progrees
+    * Minor and short bouts of anxiety about slower than anticipated progress
       * Need to remember to "abandon any hope of fruition" and stay in the moment
   * What problems did I solve?
     * Getting better at Git and GitHub